Datavault-UK/automate-dv/docs/gettingstarted.md

 ## Prerequisites

-!!! note
-    These requirements are subject to change as we improve the package.

 1. Some prior knowledge of Data Vault 2.0 architecture.
 Have a look at [How can I get up to speed on Data Vault 2.0?](index.md#how-can-i-get-up-to-speed-on-data-vault-20)

 2. A Snowflake account, trial or otherwise.
 [Sign up for a free 30-day trial here](https://trial.snowflake.com/ab/)

+3. You must have downloaded and installed dbt, and [set up a project](https://docs.getdbt.com/docs/dbt-projects).

-2. We assume you already have a raw staging layer.
+4. We assume you already have a raw staging layer.

-3. Our macros assume that you are only loading from one set of load dates in a single load cycle.
-We will be removing this restriction in future versions.
+5. Our macros assume that you are only loading from one set of load dates in a single load cycle (i.e. Your staging layer contains data for one ```load_datetime``` value only). **We will be removing this restriction in future releases**.

 ## Installation